Discreet Confidential Consultation (213) 374-3952

 This is what this guy/woman does, and they intend to commit an illegal sex act versus whatever the defense is in the case where the person is saying, I thought they consented to it or whatever they're trying to say.

 Is it prejudicial to this defendant?
 It's always prejudicial to the defendant.
 The question is, how prejudicial and how close are the other cases?
-So, the judge has to do this weigh-in these sex crime matters in Los Angeles and decide whether or not they're going to let in these other cases – whether the other cases are cases that haven't been filed.
+So, the judge has to do this weigh-in on these sex crime matters in Los Angeles and decide whether or not they're going to let in these other cases – whether the other cases are cases that haven't been filed.

 They're just going to call a witness and say, this is what the guy did to me, and then the defense attorney will say, wait a minute, were any charges ever filed?
 No. They don't care.
 They're still going to bring it in, and they can even bring in other convictions that the person has that relate to these arguments that it's a standard plan and scheme.